When I meet new people, pretty much the first question they ask me is, “what do you do?”

 But the next sentence surprised me.

 “…because I like INDEXING THINGS!”
-And she proceeded to explain how she nerdishly tries to keep a database of all the books, CDs and DVDs she owns, and was actually interested to hear about my library.
-I was overjoyed.
-I had found someone who gets it.
+And she proceeded to explain how she tries to keep a database of all the books, CDs and DVDs she owns.
+I was overjoyed to have found another nerd who gets it.
 That the core of librarianship is managing information and resources.

 Fellow librarians, how do you explain your job to people?